South Australian Medical Education and Training (SA MET)

 - Receiving feedback from trainee medical officers about relevant safety and quality matters and advocates to health services about postgraduate training, health and welfare issues.

-Feedback on all aspects of SA Health’s medical education and training should be directed to HealthSAMET@sa.gov.au.
+Feedback on all aspects of SA Health’s medical education and training can be directed to HealthSAMET@sa.gov.au.